Arbitrary bending of optical solitonic beam regulated by boundary excitations in a doped resonant medium: Arbitrary bending of a 2D beam

-We present below few examples of such a bending of the peak intensity of the solitonic optical beam (\ref{1DNLSpsolit}), following different curves (Fig. 1 a-d) for different choices of $V(z)$.
-The curve-generating arbitrary function $V(z)$ is linked to the boundary PI profile $N_0(z)$ as (\ref{Vz}) or more directly as $N_0(z)=\frac 1 {v_m}(V^{'}(z)-v_0)$.
+We present below examples of different curves (Fig. 1 a-d) along which the peak intensity of the solitonic optical beam could bend.
+These curves can be generated for different choices of the arbitrary function $v(z)$, linked to the transverse boundary PI profile.

-i) $V(z)={z}^{ 2} ,$ induces bending of the optical beam along a {\it parabolic} curve $ x= z^2$ (Fig. 1a).
+i) $v(z)=a {z}^{ 2} ,$ would induce bending of an optical beam along a {\it parabolic} curve (Fig. 1a).